 Why “Kyoto-style?”
 The large glass contraptions were popularized at shops in Kyoto, Japan.
 According to Wikipedia, cold brew coffee originated in Japan, having been introduced by Dutch traders in the 1600’s, so it’s often known as “Dutch coffee” (score one for my heritage!).

 We first encountered Kyoto-style cold brew at One Line Coffee, and it remains a favorite.
-In fact, we bottle our homemade cold brew in used One Line bottles.
-(Other shops now cold brew this style, too, including Crimson Cup and Luck Bros).
+In fact, we bottle our homemade Kyoto cold brew in used One Line bottles.
+(Other shops now brew this style, too, including Crimson Cup and Luck Bros).
 The tower looks like a miniature chemistry set.
 The upper chamber is filled with ice, which melts and falls drop by drop in the grounds (held in the middle container), then slowly filters down into the bottom container.
 Pretty simple, actually.

 We drizzle some water on them and poke around with a chop stick, ensuring all of the grounds are wet.
 This helps prevent the dripping water from channeling straight through.
 Instead, we take advantage of the capillary action (yay, science terms!) to let the water wick through all the grounds.

 The top chamber gets loaded with ice.
-We’ve made the cold brew with home-made ice from city water and from store-bought iced made from filtered water, and we honestly can’t tell the difference in the end product.
+We’ve made the Kyoto cold brew with home-made ice from city water and from store-bought iced made from filtered water, and we honestly can’t tell the difference in the end product.
 We prime this chamber with a couple ounces of water, just to help speed up the process.

 The real clincher in this process is controlling the water flow.
 This is what establishes the slow pace.
 Too fast and the water soaks and drains without proper contact with the grounds.
 Too slow, and well, nothing happens.
 The ideal rate we’ve learned is one drip every second-and-a-half.
 This nozzle came with the set, but there are more expensive ones made of different materials.
 From Mrs. Bfast w/Nick’s research, she’s found that people endlessly fiddle with these contraptions, trying to get the perfect flow rate.

 There it is, in all it’s poorly back-lit glory.
 The process takes anywhere from 8-12 hours.
 We’ll often let it go overnight.
 You just need to be sure the top chamber is loaded with enough ice (but not too much, or you’ll thin out the coffee).
 And don’t be surprised if the drip still needs adjusting.
 I’ve come downstairs in the morning to find the dripping stopped altogether.
-Otherwise, it’s fun to check in on throughout the day.
+Otherwise, it’s fun to mess on throughout the day.